 Benefits Provided - Benefit provisions of the defined benefit pension plan are established by State statute, which may be amended.
 Public Act 300 of 1980, as amended, establishes eligibility and benefit provisions for the defined benefit pension plan.
-Retirement benefits for defined benefit pension plan members are determined by final average compensation and years of service.
-Defined benefit pension plan members are eligible to receive a monthly benefit when they meet certain age and service requirements.
-The System also provides disability and survivor benefits to defined benefit pension plan members.
+Depending on the plan option selected member retirement benefits for are determined by final average compensation, years of service, and a pension factor ranging from 1.25 percent to 1.50 percent.
+Defined benefit members are eligible to receive a monthly benefit when they meet certain age and service requirements.
+The System also provides disability and survivor benefits to defined benefit plan members.

-A defined benefit pension plan member or pension plus plan member who leaves Michigan public school employment may request a refund of his or her member contributions to the retirement system account.
+A defined benefit member or pension plus plan member who leaves Michigan public school employment may request a refund of his or her member contributions to the retirement system account.
 A refund cancels a former member's rights to future benefits.
 However, returning members who previously received a refund of their contributions may reinstate their service through repayment of the refund upon satisfaction of certain requirements.